superfive666/aws-solutions-architect-questions/questions/exam_1.md

 A Solutions Architect is designing a highly scalable system to track records.
 These records must remain available for immediate download for up to three months and then must be deleted.
 What is the most appropriate decision for this use case?

-- [A]: Store the files in Amazon EBS and create a Lifecycle Policy to remove files after 3 months.
+- A: Store the files in Amazon EBS and create a Lifecycle Policy to remove files after 3 months.
-- [B]: Store the files in Amazon S3 and create a Lifecycle Policy to remove files after 3 months.
+- B: Store the files in Amazon S3 and create a Lifecycle Policy to remove files after 3 months.
-- [C]: Store the files in Amazon Glacier and create a Lifecycle Policy to remove files after 3 months.
+- C: Store the files in Amazon Glacier and create a Lifecycle Policy to remove files after 3 months.
-- [D]: Store the files in Amazon EFS and create a Lifecycle Policy to remove files after 3 months.
+- D: Store the files in Amazon EFS and create a Lifecycle Policy to remove files after 3 months.

 #### *Answer: B*